ASFOpenSARlab/opensarlab-extensions/opensarlab_controlbtn/README.md

 [![Github Actions Status](https://github.com/ASFOpenSARlab/opensarlab-extensions.git/workflows/Build/badge.svg)](https://github.com/ASFOpenSARlab/opensarlab-extensions.git/actions/workflows/build.yml)

-An extension that adds a Hub Control Panel button to the topbar
+An extension that adds a Hub Control Panel button to the topbar that links to the start/stop server page.
+This will only work specifically with OpenSARLab.

 ## Requirements